et0and/portfolio-redux/content/pages/about.md

 Elam First in Course Award 2014-2016
 First Class Honours, The University of Auckland 2017

-This website has been designed to minimise the energy consumption and CO2 emissions that result from navigating the Internet.
-To learn more about this click [here](https://www.websitecarbon.com/website/tom-so/).
+<small>This website has been designed to minimise the energy consumption and CO2 emissions that result from navigating the Internet.
+To learn more about this click [here](https://www.websitecarbon.com/website/tom-so/).</small>